TEXTPOWER/TextKey-RESTLibrary-ruby/README.md

 Sample/Test Code
 ----------------

 There is sample/test code in the [test Folder](https://github.com/TEXTPOWER/RESTLibrary-ruby/tree/master/test) for each TextKey API call using the shared library.

-Just set your API Key in the configuration.rb file in the test folder.
-To run all of the tests, run TestAll.rb.
+To try out the test code, just set your API Key in the [configuration.rb](https://github.com/TEXTPOWER/RESTLibrary-ruby/blob/master/test/configuration.rb) file in the test folder and then you should be able to either run each test individually.
+For example:

+    $ ruby test_GetTempAPIKey.rb

+Or if you want to run all of the tests at once:

+    $ ruby TestAll.rb

 Contributing to this SDK
 ------------------------